 That limits the options for vape companies to persuade menthol smokers to try vaping, especially with thousands of UK vape shops now closed under the coronavirus lockdown.

 Still, everyone’s heard of vaping, and the options are there for people who want it.
 Smokers can even gain access to vapes via many stop smoking services, many of which are now vape-friendly.

 Unfortunately, and despite the best efforts of the UK government, charities such as Cancer Research and advocates, many smokers now believe that vaping is as bad as or worse than smoking.
 Much of that is due to misinformation coming from the USA, which reached a peak last year when a lung disease in the USA caused by illicit cannabis vaping was wrongly attributed to nicotine vaping.

 That perception will undoubtedly stop some menthol smokers from switching to vaping.
 After all, there are other options…

 One beneficiary of the ban is likely to be the black market.

-But one stop smoking service in a UK coastal area told me that almost all of their clients used black market cigarettes, which were typically even cheaper than vaping, and when we surveyed 500+ smokers and ex-smokers back in 2012, almost two thirds said they had purchased cigarettes illegally.
+But one-stop smoking service in a UK coastal area told me that almost all of their clients used black market cigarettes, which were typically even cheaper than vaping.
+Indeed, when we surveyed 500+ smokers and ex-smokers back in 2012, almost two-thirds said they had purchased cigarettes illegally.

 Despite barriers, there’s a huge opportunity for both public health and the vape industry.

-If you are a smoker and you’re worried about the risks of vaping, a key message is to seek out the advice from UK scientists and experts, including that from government body Public Health England and charity Cancer Research UK, who will provide you with balanced, unbiased advice on vaping – and ignore the often contradictory and hysterical headlines from tabloid media.
+If you are a smoker and you’re worried about the risks of vaping, a key message is to seek out the advice from UK scientists and experts, including that from government body Public Health England and charity Cancer Research UK.
+These organisations will provide you with balanced, unbiased advice on vaping – and ignore the often contradictory and hysterical headlines from tabloid media.